Serving Greater Boston, MetroWest, and southern New Hampshire — based in Henniker, NH.

 Every deck we build starts with a conversation about how you want to use the space.
 Grilling?
 Dining?
 Hot tub?
 Outdoor kitchen?
 Quiet morning coffee?
 The layout, materials, and details flow from how you'll actually live on it — not from a generic template.

 We work with all standard deck materials and stay current on what's actually durable in New England's freeze-thaw cycles, snow loads, and summer humidity.
-Most homeowners in MetroWest end up choosing one of three options:
+Most homeowners across our coverage area — Greater Boston, MetroWest, and southern New Hampshire — end up choosing one of three options:

 Composite decking (Trex, Azek, TimberTech)